bfe-tech-recruitment/Opps-page/_posts/2021-06-21-GitHub-Pages-Web-Dev.md

 ### Requirements
 - High enthusiasm and commitment to BfE's cause
 - Teamwork and responsibility
-- Strong passion in Technology and software development
+- Strong interest in Technology and software development
 - Some exposure to programming and web development (basic HTML and CSS).
 Familiarity with Git is a plus but not requried.
 - This project is primarily open to undergraduate students who are not in their final year.
 All are welcome but preferences are given to students based in one of our existing Chapters, namely
   - New York, United States (with preference for students in *New York University*)